 Baby Bottle Tooth Decay

-- Never allow your child to fall asleep with a bottle that contains anything but water.
+Don’t let your child go to bed with a bottle unless it contains only water.